emsign/CP-CPS-Policy-Documentations/SSL-TLS-CP-CPS/emSign-SSL-TLS-CP-CPS.md

 - Notifying emSign Issuing CA and all of the Holders of Digital Certificates issued by that emSign PKI’s Issuing CA.

+<a id="mass-revocation-plan"></a>

+#### 5.7.1.1.
+Mass Revocation Plan

+emSign maintains a documented Mass Revocation Plan to manage large-scale certificate revocation events, such as widespread misissuance or compromise.
+This plan is reviewed, tested, and updated at least annually and is integrated into emSign’s overall business continuity and incident response frameworks.
+It outlines clear roles and responsibilities for executing revocation actions, including notification to affected Subscribers, revocation timelines, and post-revocation validation.

+The plan ensures rapid response while minimizing disruption to relying parties.
+Revocation actions are initiated in accordance with emSign’s incident handling procedures and under the supervision of the emSign Policy Authority.
+Communication protocols include timely updates through appropriate channels and coordination with root programs and ecosystem stakeholders as required.

 <a id="computing-resources-software-andor-data-are-corrupted"></a>

 ### 5.7.2.
 Computing resources, software, and/or data are corrupted